r-spatialecology/shar/paper.md

 The two approaches differ in how they randomize the null model data, but both control for potential biotic processes by preserving the spatial structure of the data [@Plotkin2000; @Wiegand2014] and result in similar results.
 Finally, species-habitat associations are present if species are found in certain habitats in the data  more often than expected compared to the randomized null model data [@Plotkin2000; @Harms2001].
+Given the characteristics of the method, a positive association to one habitat inevitably leads to a negative association to at least one of the other habitats (and vice versa; Yamada et al. 2006).

 # How to use the package